 The value of a closed system

 The 24 design factors form a closed system which has the great advantage that it does not need to be constantly expanded.
 Because it allows the ideal balance of abstraction and concretization, it offers support to the experienced expert as well as to the less experienced or the novice in development processes.
-The system gives the designer the good feeling that nothing essential has been forgotten and this security is also transferred to our customers.
+The closed system gives the designer the good feeling that nothing essential has been forgotten and this security is also transferred to our customers.
 We have had the 24 design factors printed as DIN A1 posters and there are illustrated question cards for the more in-depth questions.

 The 24 design factors in action